bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Update Typography icon logic to use attribute-based styling - 08/06/2025
+Updated the Typography CSS objects icon logic to use attribute-based styling instead of class-based styling:
+1. Modified Typography.kt to change icon selectors from class-based (".$ICON") to attribute-based ("[$ICON]")
+2. Updated all icon variant selectors to use attribute syntax ("[$ICON][deemphasized]" instead of ".$ICON.deemphasized")
+3. Updated Icon.kt to remove class attributes from preview() and render() methods
+4. Ensured that the TAG attribute is used consistently for styling

+This change improves the component architecture by ensuring that all icon styling is applied through attributes rather than classes.
+This makes the styling more consistent with the project's attribute-based approach and ensures that Typography remains the single source of truth for styling.
+The change also simplifies the Icon component by removing the need to manage both class and attribute-based styling.

+## Remove CSS logic from Icon component - 08/05/2025
+Removed CSS logic from the Icon component to ensure Theme and Typography CSS components are the only source of truth:
+1. Added import for Typography class to Icon.kt
+2. Updated preview() and render() methods to use Typography.ICON class instead of inline styles
+3. Removed CSS rules from Icon.cssRules() method, as icon styling is now handled by Typography.ICON class
+4. Added a comment explaining that icon styling is now handled by Typography.ICON class

+This change improves the component architecture by ensuring that Typography is the only source of truth for typography and icon styling.
+The Icon component now focuses on its core responsibility of rendering icons, while leaving styling concerns to the Typography component.
+This follows the project's guidelines of centralizing CSS in companion objects' cssRules() and using Theme for colors, spacing, and typography.

 ## Implement script loading with ScriptLoader - 08/04/2025
 Continued Task2 from TODOS.md by implementing a ScriptLoader object and integrating it with the Page component:
 1. Created a new ScriptLoader object in the css package that manages script loading for the application